-Uganda is the 2nd youngest country in the world, with 77% of its people under 30.
+Uganda is the second youngest country in the world, with 77% of its population under 30.

 This young demographic is a huge social and economic opportunity.
 Unfortunately, youth unemployment is spiralling.
-8/10 young people are out of work.
+Eight out of ten young people are out of work.

 We work with vocational training institutes to create a professional, up-to-date, market-oriented training environment producing more employable graduates.
 We support training programmes that give youth more relevant skills, a better income, the ability to start businesses of their own, and to play a more meaningful citizenship role.

 - Average earnings on our Youth Empowerment and Local Governance (YELG) project increased by 1434% per individual, and by 61% per group.
-Those involved on the project now have average weekly incomes 3.5 times higher that the average youth in northern Uganda
+Those involved on the project now have average weekly incomes 3.5 times higher than the average young person in northern Uganda.

-- Upgraded facilities, curriculum and instructor skills at four vocational training institutes
+- We upgraded facilities, curriculum and instructor skills at four vocational training institutes.

 Universal free education has increased enrolment and literacy in Uganda.
 But evidence suggests that the quality of education has reduced with increasing class sizes and inadequate budgetary support.